ChinmaySKulkarni/Prostate_Cancer_Detection/README.md

 	2. PCA or else kNN will die.
 	3. Maintain "cancer" and "no cancer" patches.
 	4. Divide test data into patches and get kNN for each patch.
-	5. If any patch (> threshold) is classified as "cancer", label image as "cancer".
+	5. If any patch has a probability > threshold, it is classified as "cancer", label image as "cancer".

 10. **GMMs/ Spectral Clustering:** 1 GMM per class (according to patches).
 Assign class that gives MLE.